Wherstead Park: Dashwood family

 Charles Edmund Dashwood (1857–1935) was only six years old when he inherited Wherstead Park.
 His father Captain George Astley Dashwood had died only a few months before his inheritance so his mother Harriet took charge of the property until he came of age.
-Harriet was born Harriet Anne Bateman-Hanbury and was the daughter of 1st Baron Bateman of Shobdon.
+Harriet was the daughter of 1st Baron Bateman of Shobdon.
 She married Captain George Astley Dashwood in 1854 and the couple had five children – two sons and three daughters.
 After George died she moved with her family to Wherstead Park and four years later in 1867 she married Lord Montagu William Graham.
 The 1871 Census shows the family living in the house with a governess, a butler, a house keeper, two footmen, two ladies maids, two housemaids, two laundry maids, a kitchen maid and a scullery maid.
 Lord Graham died in 1878.

 Charles Edward Dashwood (1857–1935) assumed responsibility for Wherstead Park when he came of age and his mother Harriet moved to Grosvenor Square in London.
 Charles married Emma Baker in 1881 but the couple had no children.
 In 1914 at the outbreak of the War Charles and Emma converted part of the house to a Convalescing Hospital.
-The story of this venture is told here.